react-native-datetimepicker/datetimepicker/README.md

 ### `timeZoneOffsetInMinutes` (`optional`, `iOS only`)

-Allows to change the timeZone of the date picker, by default it uses the device's time zone.
+Allows changing of the timeZone of the date picker.
+By default it uses the device's time zone.

 ```js
 // GMT+1